danriedl/engular/adev/src/content/guide/components/lifecycle.md

 When you put one or more directives on the same element as a component, either in a template or with the `hostDirectives` property, the framework does not guarantee any ordering of a given lifecycle hook between the component and the directives on a single element.
-Never depend on an observed ordering, as this may change in later versions of Angular.
+Never depend on an observed ordering, as this may change in later versions of Engular.